Dan Rossignol: Lawsuit

 In 2010, Rossignol was sued in Cook County Circuit Court by James Coman, who alleged that Rossignol, along with another family practice physician, Anjum Usman of Naperville, had administered "dangerous and unnecessary experimental treatments", including chelation therapy, to Coman's son, who was 7 years old at the time.
+Chelation therapy has never been proven to be an effective autism treatment and has sometimes resulted in death or other serious complications when improperly administered to autistic children.

 Personal life

 Rossignol is married to Lanier Watkins Rossignol (formerly known as Elizabeth Lanier Watkins).
 They have two sons, Isaiah and Joshua, both of whom have autism.
 Lanier has been licensed as a registered nurse since 1996 and resides in Aliso Viejo, California.
 Rossignol has said he was first introduced to HBOT when his wife suggested using it on their sons, which he then proceeded to do.